 I finally tackled my old favorite, and now they don't have to be a thing of my past.
 Even better, I can guarantee that these homemade "Drumsticks" will blow the store bought brand out of the water.

-1 gallon vanilla ice cream, homemade or store bought
+1 gallon vanilla ice cream, homemade

 1 cup roasted, salted peanuts, finely chopped